babashka/babashka/README.md

     <a href="https://github.com/laheadle">@laheadle</a> on Clojurians Slack
 </blockquote>

-## Survey

-Please participate in the [babashka survey](https://nl.surveymonkey.com/r/H2HK3RC)!

-It only takes a few minutes to fill out.
-The survey will run until December 1.
-I'll publish the results afterwards.

 ## Introduction

 The main idea behind babashka is to leverage Clojure in places where you would